 Occupation in various theoretical, ethical, analytical and conceptual educational modules at the Bachelor's and Master's programmes in Urbanisme and also Architecture, Construction management and Geodesy.

-Short research experience in projects and activities supported by EU FPs, COST actions and other international and national funds and programmes.
+Research experience in projects and activities supported by EU FPs, H2020, COST actions and other international and national funds and programmes.

 Participation in various activities of NGOs and citizen action groups' - mostly in policy formulation and consultation and good practices implementation.